daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/us029/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	...

->	...
+> A task can only be recorded as "Done" if it is "Planned".

 **From the client clarifications:**

 > **Question:** Can a collaborator mark a task as "done" only if it is in the "planned" status?
 >
-> **Answer:** It depends in the status set your team decide to have/use.
-But if you consider only status refered in the text and in the forum my answer would be, yes, just the "Planned" status can be changed to "Done".
+> **Answer:** Yes, just the "Planned" status can be changed to "Done".

-> **Question:**
-"As a Collaborator, I want to record the completion of a task."
-This "record" refers to the act of only changing the status of the task, or do we want to save a list of the completed tasks within each Collaborator?
+> **Question:** The collaborator should be able to change the status of any task or only tasks assigned to him?
 >
-> **Answer:** It means to record that a task was completed (changing the status) with the finish time.

-> **Question:** The collaborator can see what type of entry's?
-Like what status can he filter ?
-Can he see canceled Entry's?
->
-> **Answer:** The ones assigned to him.
-He can filter by the different values the status of the status, like planned, executed, canceled ...
+> **Answer:** Only the tasks assigned to him.

-> **Question:** Can an employee record more than one completed task at a time?
->
-> **Answer:** It's a matter of UX/UI, each dev team can decide about it.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** ...
+* **AC1:** Only "Planned" tasks can be changed to "Done".
-* **AC2:** ...
-* **AC3:** ...
+* **AC2:** A collaborator can only change the status of a task to "Done" if it is assigned to him.

 ### 1.4.
 Found out Dependencies

-* ...
+* There is a dependency on "US022 - Add a new entry in the Agenda".

 ### 1.5 Input and Output Data

 **Input Data:**

-* Typed data:
-    * ...
-    * ...
-    * ...
-    * ...
-    * ...
-    * ...

 * Selected data:
-    * ...
+    * an existing entry

 **Output Data:**

-* List of existing task categories
-* (In)Success of the operation
+* list of existing entries in the system.
+* new Agenda status

 ### 1.6.
 System Sequence Diagram (SSD)